All Products

 • To use RRSA, you must upgrade the agent to version 0.3.6 or later.

-• To enable RRSA for the P2P acceleration agent, you must first enable RRSA for the cluster and then configure the RRSA settings for the agent.
-If you perform these steps in the wrong order, you must uninstall and reinstall the agent for the RRSA configuration to take effect.
+• Enable RRSA in the correct order: first for the cluster, then for the P2P acceleration agent.
+If you perform these steps in the wrong order, you must reinstall the agent for RRSA to take effect.

-1. Enable the RRSA feature for your cluster.
-For more information, see Associate a RAM role with a service account to implement fine-grained, Pod-level permission management by using RRSA.
+1. Enable RRSA for your cluster.
+For more information, see Configure a RAM role for a service account by using RRSA to enforce fine-grained permission management for Pods.

-• Scenario 1: The ACK cluster and ACR Enterprise Edition instance are in the same account.
+• Scenario 1: The ACK cluster and the ACR Enterprise Edition instance belong to the same Alibaba Cloud account.

-Assume Account A owns both the ACK cluster and the ACR Enterprise Edition instance.
-Create a RAM role in Account A. For more information, see Create a RAM role for a trusted Alibaba Cloud account.
-Then, attach the following permission policy to the role.
+If Account A owns both the ACK cluster and the ACR Enterprise Edition instance, create a RAM role in Account A and attach the following permission policy to it.
+For more information, see Create a RAM role for a trusted Alibaba Cloud account.

 {